(RE)PHRASING—SHAPING MUSIC WITH MODERN INSTRUMENTS"

 2022-2026

-The final artistic results and reflections will be disseminated at the link below:
+The artistic results and reflections will be disseminated at the link below:

 (RE)PHRASING—SHAPING MUSIC WITH MODERN INSTRUMENTS